Tun Abdul Razak Research Centre: After de-colonisation and Malaysian independence

 In 1957, Malaya achieved independence from British Rule and the name was changed to the Natural Rubber Producers' Research Association.
 By the start of the 1970s, its research priorities included new methods of vulcanisation, injection moulding of rubber and developing anti-oxidants to protect against the deterioration of rubber.

 During this period, the Association produced work on the engineering uses of rubber.
 This, by 1964, led to the development of rubber mounts for buildings to protect against vibrations. eventually this led to the use of mounts to protect against earthquakes.
 In later years, this work was extended to smaller buildings.

 In 1973, it was changed to the Malaysian Rubber Producers' Research Association.
 In 1974, the research base was relocated to Brickendonbury, Hertfordshire in a mansion which had been used for the children's television series Catweazle.
-In 1997, it was named the Tun Abdul Razak Laboratory by the Malaysian Prime Minister Tun Hussein Onn.
+In 1977, it was named the Tun Abdul Razak Laboratory.

 Later research included work on blends of rubber and synthetics, such as nitrile, ethylene propylene rubber and Epoxidised natural rubber.

 The centre also worked on the performance of tyre retread compounds, showing that natural rubber-rich tyres could perform nearly as well as synthetic tyres in durability, but were more fuel efficient as they had lower rolling resistance.